©2008 Felleisen, Proulx, et. al.

 Design the method that determines whether the balloon at the given

-position in the given ArrayList
+position in the given ArrayList of Balloons

-has the same size and location as the given Balloon
+has the same size and location as the given Balloon.

 Design the method that increases the radius of a

-at the given index by 5.
+Balloon at the given index by 5.

 Design the method that swaps the elements of the given

-at the two given positions.
+ArrayList at the two given positions.

 Work with the Lab handout.
 The first page gives you an overview of all

-classes and interfaces (except the TopThree
+classes and interfaces (except the TopThree) and the

 relationship between them.
 We introduce a dotted line from a method